xianjie-li/react-router-manager/README.md

 * prevent document flow confusion
 * no need to care about html, body, #root height, width...
 * scroll bars are maintained by the page itself, rather than using public document scroll bar, which can effectively prevent scrolling confusion
-* no need to lock the scroll bar of the document when modal is show
+* no need to lock the scroll bar of the document when modal/dialog is show
 * It is more convenient to manage pages

 <br>